 I decided to update this list in the wake of recent news that Daiya was purchased by a pharma company that conducts animal testing.
-Feel free to add your favorites in the comments and please remember to support small, and local vegan cheese brands because the more acquisitions like this that happen the harder it is for them to compete!
+Feel free to add your favorites in the comments and please remember to support small/local, and vegan-owned cheese brands whenever possible because the more acquisitions like this that happen the harder it is for them to compete!

 Here are my favorite vegan cheeses that you can buy in stores or make yourself, in no particular order:

-- DIY Butternut Squash Queso – Speaking of plant-based cheeses, inventive vegans have been finding ways to blend veggies and nuts together to make creamy, unctuous cheeses.
+- DIY Butternut Squash Queso – Inventive vegans have been finding ways to blend veggies and nuts together to make creamy, unctuous cheeses for years.
 This recipe from Crave, Eat, Heal: Plant-based, Whole-food Recipes to Satisfy Every Appetite blends cheesy heavy hitters like cashews, nutritional yeast, miso paste and roasted butternut squash to make a flavorful dip suitable for any chip or veggie.

 - DIY Italian Grandma Cheeses – My grandma Sharon Rigazio is dedicated to the art of spaghetti.
 Her sauce is famous not just in our own family, but among all her friends and neighbors.
 My gram lent her name to one of my favorite recipes from my book – Spaghetti Cake with Grandma Sharon’s Hater-Proof Sauce.
 The recipe calls for Cashew Ricotta and Not Parm, two Italian cheese staples that are super cheap and easy to make.
 Now hurry up and eat, my grandma thinks you look too thin.